MenkeTechnologies/zpwr/README.md

 ## ZPWR Firmware Stack
-- zsh
+- zshrs
 - ztmux
-- neovim with 79 plugins and python3/node support
+- zemacs
 - stryke
+- zterminal
 - bash (4.0+, 3.2 not supported)
 - zinit with 48 plugins of which 33 are custom
 - upstream powerlevel10k zsh prompt with ~dirs via cached hash dirs and prompt_dir override